vik-s/quartz/content/projects/newsletter/long form/Origami-inspired RF.md

 This paper describes **a phased array antenna from which you can synthesize any radiation pattern**.
 It uses both electronic and physical modifications to achieve this.
 In this post, we will get into the details of exactly how this works.

-Special thanks to Hani for providing additional information, pictures and review a draft of this post.
+Special thanks to Hani for providing additional information, pictures and for reviewing a draft of this post.

 Here is a brief outline of the content:
+- Need for Adaptive RF Circuits
-- thing1
+- Eggbox Phased Array
-- thing2
+- Interconnect Systems
-- thing3
+- Practical Applications

 **Read time**: X mins

 ~~
-### The Need for Adaptive RF Circuits
+### Need for Adaptive RF Circuits

 Fixed RF systems are not optimal when it comes to changing RF environments.
 It is better if RF blocks are context-aware and adapt to provide the best overall system performance.
 Back in the old days, reconfigurability meant that components like antennas were mounted on big servos and moved around to point to where the signal is coming from.
 In fact, radio astronomers still mount [large parabolic dishes](https://www.viksnewsletter.com/i/140865578/gigantic-antenna-arrays) [on train tracks](https://public.nrao.edu/telescopes/VLA/) and move them around to form [different configurations](https://public.nrao.edu/vla-configurations/) in order to detect faint signals from the universe.
 This is often too slow for modern applications.

 Soon, engineers found that they could achieve the same results by steering antennas using [phased arrays](https://www.viksnewsletter.com/p/basics-of-phased-array-antennas-and?r=222kot&utm_campaign=post&utm_medium=web).
 Instead of moving the antennas around, they could do the same thing by controlling the phase shift between different antennas.
 The constructive and destructive interference between different antennas in the array helped steer the radiated beam without physically moving it.
 Since the whole thing is electronic, the time taken to steer antennas is really fast, in the order of microseconds.